Scandit/data-capture-documentation/docs/sdks/ios/barcode-capture/configure-barcode-symbologies.md

 ## Enable Symbology-Specific Extensions

 Some symbologies allow further configuration.
 These configuration options are available as symbology extensions that can be enabled/disabled for each symbology individually.

-Some of the extensions affect how the data in the code is formatted, others allow to enable more relaxed recognition modes that are disabled by default to eliminate false reads.
-All available extensions per symbology and a description of what they do can be found in the documentation on symbology properties.
+Some extensions affect how the data in the code is formatted, others allow for more relaxed recognition modes that are disabled by default to eliminate false reads.
+All available extensions per symbology and a description of what they do can be found in the documentation on [symbology properties](/symbology-properties.md).

 To enable/disable a symbology extension, use [`SDCSymbologySettings.setExtension:enabled:`](https://docs.scandit.com/data-capture-sdk/ios/barcode-capture/api/symbology-settings.html#method-scandit.datacapture.barcode.SymbologySettings.SetExtensionEnabled).

 The following code shows how to enable the full ASCII extension for Code 39.
-This extension allows Code 39 to encode all 128 ASCII characters instead of only the 43 characters defined in the standard.
-The extension is disabled by default as it can lead to false reads when enabled.

 ```swift
 let settings = BarcodeCaptureSettings()
 let symbologySettings = settings.settings(for: .code39)
 symbologySettings.set(extension: "full_ascii", enabled: true)
 ```

+This extension allows Code 39 to encode all 128 ASCII characters instead of only the 43 characters defined in the standard.
+The extension is disabled by default as it can lead to false reads when enabled.